 - The University Community Member who posted material for an event or activity is responsible for ensuring that the material is removed within 48 hours after the event or activity.

 - Distribution of Written Materials.
-University Community Members and Visitors may distribute non-commercial, written or printed materials, including but not limited to pamphlets, leaflets, handbills, circulars, and publications, on a person-to-person basis in outdoor, publicly accessible areas of University Property and with advance notice to the Designated Official of the University Property, inside the common areas (g., foyers, vestibules, or hallways) of buildings open to the public.
-The interiors of classrooms, auditoriums, museums, theatres, lecture halls, offices, gymnasiums, retail shops, and dining or social reception halls, as well as mailboxes, are not considered “common areas” for this purpose.
+University Community Members and Visitors may distribute written or printed materials regarding a non-commercial topic on a person-to-person basis in outdoor, publicly accessible areas of University Property.
+University Community Members and Visitors may distribute written or printed materials regarding a non-commercial topic on a person-to-person basis inside the common areas (g., foyers, vestibules, or hallways) of publicly-accessible buildings while open to the public.
+The interiors of computer labs, designated study lounges, classrooms, auditoriums, museums, theatres, lecture halls, offices, gymnasiums, retail shops, and dining or social reception halls, as well as mailboxes, are not “common areas” for this purpose.

 - Structures and Outdoor Displays.
 Placement of signs and structures into concrete or grass on University Property is prohibited without prior written authorization from the Architectural Review Committee in Facilities and Services or as may be permitted by an approved reservation of University Property.
-University Community Members may erect Outdoor Displays in accordance with the university’s Outdoor Display Policy (FO-49).
+University Community Members may erect Outdoor Displays in accordance with the university’s Outdoor Displays Policy (FO-49).
 This provision does not apply to university operations (g., construction and maintenance) or to university personnel carrying out a duty or responsibility on behalf of the university.
 University units must comply with the university’s Lawn Signs Policy (FO-38).

-- Chalking and other markings on University Property that violate university policy, including but not limited to the restrictions in Paragraph2 of this policy, or state or federal law are subject to removal by the university and may result in discipline or sanctions.
+- Chalking and other markings on University Property that violate university policy, including but not limited to Paragraph 6, the restrictions in Paragraph 2 of this policy, or state or federal law are subject to removal by an authorized official of the university.

 - Camping.
 Camping, as defined in the university’s Reservation of University Property Policy, is not permitted on University Property except in accordance with the university’s Reservation of University Property Policy.